Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 2. Please confirm that the firmware version is 3.0 or later by going to SwitchBot app > Lock Pro > Gear Icon > Firmware & Battery.
 3. Remove Lock Pro from the SwitchBot app, then re-add and calibrate it.
 Important Note: Deleting and re-adding the Lock Pro will clear all previous logs.

+---
+### Troubleshooting Some Locking and Unlocking Logs of SwitchBot Lock Pro Are Missing.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please confirm that the firmware version is 3.0 or later by going to SwitchBot app > Lock Pro > Gear Icon > Firmware & Battery.
+2. Long press the Lock Pro on the app to delete it and then re-add it to see if it helps.
+Important Note: Deleting and re-adding the Lock Pro will clear all previous logs.